Halo Jones – a Feminist Comics Icon Who Went Out and Did Everything

 Halo Jones background

-Alan Moore wrote the comics ‘Watchmen’ and ‘V for Vendetta’ and ‘From Hell’, all of which have been turned into films, and pretty soon everyone in the mainstream is going to know his name.
+Alan Moore wrote the comics ‘Watchmen’ and ‘V for Vendetta’ and ‘From Hell’, all of which have been turned into films, and his name has moved into mainstream recognition.

-However, apart from a dodgy strip about a sour-faced cat called Maxwell, he cut his teeth on the pages of celebrated British comic 2000AD, which was pretty punky: the home of Judge Dredd, the home of pagan celtic nutter Slaine, and pretty far removed from The Beano and The Dandy.
+Apart from a dodgy strip about a sour-faced cat called Maxwell, he cut his teeth on the pages of celebrated British comic 2000AD, which was pretty punky: the home of Judge Dredd, the home of pagan Celtic hero Slaine, and pretty far removed from The Beano and The Dandy.

 ‘Halo Jones’ was his attempt to inject some feminism into a testosterone-fuelled comic full of ‘guns, guys ‘n’ visceral display’.
-The idea to base the strip around female characters was almost revolutionary.
-Moore said that he had “no inclination to unleash yet another Tough Bytch With A Disintegrator And An Extra ‘Y’ Chromosome upon the world”.
-So, the idea to base the strip around an ordinary, unremarkable woman, typical of the society she lived in, was also a very different concept for 2000 AD readers to digest at the time.
+The idea to base the strip around female characters was, in its time, revolutionary.
+Moore said that he had “no inclination to unleash yet another Tough Bitch With A Disintegrator And An Extra ‘Y’ Chromosome upon the world”.
+The idea to base the strip around an ordinary, unremarkable woman, typical of the society she lived in, was a very different concept for 2000 AD readers to digest at the time.

-In Book One 18-year-old Halo Jones lives in a hellish housing estate called “The Hoop”, a ghetto for unemployed people or “increased-leisure citizens”, where crime is high, men are few, and flashing a bit of ankle or wrist can get you more male attention than strictly necessary.
-The story takes place over one day, and follows Halo’s violent, though also partly comical misadventures on a shopping trip.
-Halo returns to her apartment to find a badness has happened, and decides to leave Earth, never to return.
+In Book One, 18-year-old Halo Jones lives in a hellish housing estate called “The Hoop”, a ghetto for unemployed people or “increased-leisure citizens”.
+Crime is high, men are few, and flashing a bit of ankle or wrist can get you more attention than strictly necessary.
+The story takes place over one day, and follows Halo’s dramedic misadventures on a shopping trip.
+She returns to her apartment to find a badness has happened, and decides to leave Earth, never to return.

 Moore and Gibson’s collaboration paid off when the go-ahead for a second series was given.
-Both men were excited about where the story was heading and Book Two expanded upon what they had created before.
+They were excited about where the story was heading and Book Two expanded upon what they had created before.
 They upped the action quotient and also created some shattering emotional scenes.
 To this day people think sadly of “The Glyph” – a character that Moore reckons clinched the success of Book Two.
 The story of The Glyph may not read well these days, but at the time it made a lot of people cry.

 In Book Three we find that Halo, ten years older, has become a soldier serving in a Vietnam-style guerilla interstellar war which has appeared as backstory in the previous two books, and is courted by a famous, fearsome-looking general.
 Trust Mookychick – you’ve never seen war portrayed like this before.
 A proper war, fought almost entirely by women.
 Funny, yes, and really inventive – but so deep – a real eye-opener.
 We won’t spoil the ending for you.